Nilsen84/Nilsen84/README.md

 Hello there, I'm Nils 👋
 ============================

-Hi, I'm Nils (he/him), a 15 y/o aspiring developer from Sweden 🇸🇪.
+Hi, I'm Nils, a 16 y/o aspiring developer from Sweden 🇸🇪.

 ### 😈 Proficient in: